 Naloxone Nation: Episodes 1 and 2

-Methadone – Prevents withdrawal symptoms and reduces cravings in people with OUD.
+Methadone – Methadone fully activates opioid receptors.
+It is a very long-lasting opioid, which reduces withdrawal symptoms and cravings between doses.
 It does not cause a euphoric feeling once patients become tolerant to its effects.
-It is available only in specially regulated clinics.
+While methadone may be prescribed from a pharmacy to treat pain, in the United States, methadone used for treating opioid use disorder is only available in specially regulated clinics.

-Different levels of treatment may be needed by different individuals or at different times, including outpatient counseling, intensive outpatient treatment, inpatient treatment, or long-term therapeutic communities.
-Opioid use disorder often requires continuing care to be effective.
+Different levels of treatment may be needed by different individuals or at different times, including outpatient clinic, intensive outpatient treatment, inpatient (residential) treatment, or long-term therapeutic communities.
+Opioid use disorder usually requires continuing care to be effective.
 Evidence-based care for opioid use disorder involves several components, including:

 Personalized diagnosis and treatment planning tailored to the individual and family.